 On the island, there was not only the sawmill.
 Some workers and their families settled in what eventually became the Chenail district.
 On the mainland, the village of Hawkesbury grew and other industries (including pulp and paper) started booming and added to the flourishing economy of the area.

-The economic crisis of the 1930s, however, took a heavy toll on the forest industry.
+However, the economic crisis of the 1930s took a heavy toll on the forest industry.
 Then, in the 1950s, the construction of the Carillon Dam, further east on the river, sounded the death knell of the community on Chenail Island.
 As the water level of the Ottawa River rose (thus decreasing the size of the island), the fifty or so families who lived there were expropriated and their homes demolished.

 Only the building that housed the administrative offices of the sawmill remains today.
 A pavilion and some historic panels have been built there, but it is still difficult to imagine that this large, tranquil park was once busy with people living and working there.